evollu/react-native-fcm/README.md

 ```

 ### Response to `click_action` in Android
 To allow android to respond to `click_action`, you need to define Activities and filter on specific intent.
-Since everything is running in MainActivity, you can have MainActivity to handle actions, however, the activity will be reload everytime.
-Let me know if you have better idea how to do this.
+Since everything is running in MainActivity, you can have MainActivity to handle actions.
 ```xml
 <activity
   android:name=".MainActivity"